williambrady/portfolio/README.md

 # portfolio
 Sample project

-Given the following criteria, options should be outlined and constructed.
+Given the following criteria, options will be outlined and constructed.

 ## Requirements ##